Universal geometry of two-neutron halos and Borromean Efimov states close to dissociation: Hyper-spherical representation

-It is worth noting that these results rely only on the behaviour of $s_{n}$ at large hyper-radius, and are not related to the Efimov effect, i.e. the appearance of a negative value of $s_{n}^{2}$ at shorter hyper-radius.
-Thus, they apply equally to the ground state and all Efimov states.
-This universality is explained by the fact that the hyper-angular part of the wave function is the same for all states close to the threshold, giving a universal shape distribution to all of these states.
-In contrast, the lack of Efimov universality for the ground state is explained by the fact that the hyper-radial part of its wave function significantly differs from the rescaled hyper-radial wave function of higher states, thus deviating from the discrete scaling invariance.
+In addition, the above results apply to any Borromean halo state close to three-body dissociation.
+Thus, in a system where the Efimov effect occurs, they apply equally to the ground state and all Efimov states.
+In other words, the ground state and excited states have exactly the same geometry close to their dissociation threshold.
+This halo universality is explained by the fact that the hyper-angular part of the wave function is the same for all states close to their threshold, giving a universal shape distribution to all of these states.
+In contrast, the Efimov universality, which is the discrete scale invariance of the spectrum near the unitarity point, applies only approximately to the ground state because the hyper-radial part of its wave function significantly differs from the rescaled hyper-radial wave function of higher states, thus deviating from the discrete scaling invariance.